 4. Only complete applications will be reviewed.

-5. The notification of Acceptance / Decline will be sent by e-mail to the applicant by the first week of May.
+5. Notices of acceptance/rejection will be sent by e-mail to the applicant by the first week of May.

 What are the Application Materials?

 A. Consent Form

 ** The consent form has to be signed by the Principal Investigator (PI), indicating that if selected the graduate student has their consent to participate in the program during July 10–14th, 2017.

 B. Leadership Essay (Max.
 400 words): answer the following questions in an essay.